IHTSDO/sct-browser-frontend/README.md

 This is a generic browser front end project, specific instances used in the IHTSDO browsers are customized in branches of this project.

-This project is an HTML / JS application that uses the IHTSDO SNOMED CT Interaction Components (https://github.com/IHTSDO/snomed-interaction-components) to create aa SNOMED CT Browser.

-The browser connects to a backend REST API provided by the project: https://github.com/IHTSDO/sct-snapshot-rest-api
+The browser connects to a backend REST API provided by the project: https://github.com/IHTSDO/snowstorm

 Project Structure
 -----------------

-The browser is a one page HTML/JS app, the components (widgets) used to navigate and display SNOMED CT content are used as an external dependency.

 The index.html includes all the logic for rendering the Browser UI, switching between different SNOMED CT releases and UI layouts (perspectives).